 In addition to OAuth app policies you can create, there are the following out-of-the-box anomaly detection policies that profile metadata of OAuth apps to identify ones that are potentially malicious:

-- Anomaly detection policies are only available for OAuth apps that are authorized in your Azure Active Directory.
+- Anomaly detection policies are only available for OAuth apps that are authorized in your Microsoft Entra ID.

 - The severity of OAuth app anomaly detection policies cannot be modified.

 If you run into any problems, we're here to help.
 To get assistance or support for your product issue, please open a support ticket.